Canine Probiotics, What We Do and Don’t Know, Study Participants Needed…

 Only recently we have learned that the gut microbiome, their metabolites and components strongly influence our immune systems.
 They are necessary not only for immune homeostasis (stability), but by communicating with immune cells they also influence your susceptibility to many immune-mediated diseases and disorders.
 The gut microbiome can control how your body responds to infection and almost certainly play a role in intestinal diseases such as irritable bowel syndrome (IBS) and inflammatory bowel disease (IBD).

 How do they do this?
 It’s all thanks to a recently discovered organ (it had been hiding out between the layers of the gut) termed the Enteric Nervous System or ENS, for short.
 It turns out we have two nervous systems – the central nervous system (made up of the brain and the spinal cord), and the ENS (linked to our gastrointestinal tract).
 Both systems are linked through the vagus nerve, which runs from the brain-stem to the abdomen.
-Also called the “second brain” due to the number of neurons and signals it transmits (more than the brain, in fact), the ENS controls digestion, swallowing and the release of enzymes that break down food but the control of blood flow, nutrient absorption and elimination.
-While perhaps not capable of actual thought, now that we yet know of anyway, it can certainly affect how you think.
+Also called the “second brain” due to the number of neurons and signals it transmits (more than the brain, in fact), the ENS controls digestion, swallowing and the release of enzymes that break down food and the control of blood flow, nutrient absorption and elimination.
+While perhaps not capable of actual thought, not that we yet know of anyway, it can certainly affect how you think.
 With communications to our Central Nervous System (CNS), the ENS is now thought to be responsible for a lot of your mood.
 In fact, approximately 80-90% of your serotonin (the happy chemical) comes from in and around the gut.
 It’s thought the emotional shifts associated with hunger and satiety but also gut upset, such as IBS, constipation, diarrhoea, bloating and pain, are all controlled by the ENS.
 But the ENS is not alive.
 It can only react to certain cues from the gut.
 And guess who’s responsible for those cues?!
 You guessed it, your microflora.
 Scientists now know that the ENS senses and reacts to the dynamic ecosystem of your gastrointestinal tract, translating chemical cues from the gut environment into neuronal impulses that are passed on to the CNS to make it take action.

 The connection between gut health and mood has been known for some time, as individuals suffering from bowel-disorders such as Celiac disease, irritable bowel syndrome, or leaky gut are more likely than others to also suffer from autoimmune diseases and mental issues such as depression and anxiety.